We need to talk about how to give your child a heart for obedience.

 5 Motivations for Obedience

-These are 5 motivations we should constantly bring to our children’s attention.
+These are 5 motivations for obedience that we should constantly bring to our children’s attention.
 Instructing our children is not just about telling them what to do, but why.

 1. Because it pleases God